 Dumplings, for financial success

 A dumpling-making party is a Lunar New Year tradition.
-Families share the work to make these little packets of goodness because they look like Chinese silver ingots.
+Families share the work to make these little packets of goodness because they look like Chinese gold and silver ingots.
 According to legend, the more of them you eat, the more earning potential you’ll have in the coming year.
 Mix the dough, roll it out into rounds, and use them to wrap your fillings.
 Then pinch the wrapper together and cook.

 Long noodles, long life